Video Showcase

 Supports CUDA, TensorRT, DML, Intel Arc/Xe, AMD ROCm, and Apple MPS for fast processing.

 Local efficient embedding storage with scene data and thumbnails.
-Incremental indexing in the database for new files only.
+There is functionality to store the database in a file together with video files as well (shareable between devices and users).

 Interact with Scene Scout through the terminal.
 Run searches, index media, and export results as JSON.
 Includes an interactive REPL with tab completion, command history, and scripting support for automation.